 Each half power step reduces GN by the square root of 2 (divide GN by 1.414).
 Two half power steps (1/4 power) is two stops of exposure, or 1/2 the GN value.
 Or use the calculator, or see the GN chart on next page.

-Use either feet or meters with the calculators, but be consistent with GN and Distance.
+Use either feet or meters with the calculators, but you must be consistent with GN and Distance.

 If the flash can zoom, then it is required to compare Only at the Same zoom values.
 Because zooming in concentrates the same flash power into a smaller area, which is then brighter (but is only useful in that smaller area).
 If comparing GN of a speedlight to a studio flash, then to have any meaning, only the same reflector angular coverage (that was used for the GN rating) must be compared (softboxes and umbrellas drastically change GN and coverage).
 If it does not zoom, then of course it only has that one setting to do one thing (with that same reflector).
 It used to be that speedlights that zoom agreed to advertise guide numbers at the same standard 35 mm zoom, which was considered to be a typical useful working value, certainly conceivable (it was about full frame views then, and the major Japanese flashes still do this).
 The power was comparable that way, at the same 35 mm zoom.
 But today, FX and DX sensor coverage can change GN at the same zoom.
 So, just saying, for power comparisons to be meaningful, all things must be equal.